FREE INITIAL Consultation! Request an Evaluation

 Is a Domestic Partnership Formed in Another State Recognized by California??

-Enacted in 1999, domestic partnerships in California gave same-sex partners (and opposite-sex couples where at least one party is age 62 or older) a legal status similar to marriage, at least at the state level.
-When same-sex couples registered as domestic partners, they would be able to use sick leave or family leave to take care of an ill partner, and name their partners as beneficiaries of their wills and 401(k) Plans.
-Since then California domestic partnerships have been expanded to include all of the rights and responsibilities common to marriage, and are equivalent to civil unions offered in several other states.
+Enacted in 1999, domestic partnerships in California provided same-sex partners (and opposite-sex couples where at least one party is 62 or older) a legal status similar to marriage at the state level.
+Over time, these rights expanded to include all responsibilities common to marriage.

 About A Fair Way Mediation